Granular Templates

 • Performance Scaling - Algorithms ensure performance remains optimal even with large lists

-Element lifecycle is managed through a combination of direct hooks and automatic observation.
+Element lifecycle is managed through the nodeRegistry system combining direct hooks and automatic observation.

 • MutationObserver Integration - A global observer watches for DOM removals

-• Effect Registration - Each element maintains a set of cleanup functions for its reactive bindings
+• Registry-Based Tracking - Each eleme nt maintains a registry entry with cleanup functions for reactive bindings

 • Automatic Cleanup - When elements are removed, all associated effects are disposed automatically

-• Memory Safety - Circular references are prevented through proper cleanup sequencing
+• Memory Safety - Circular references are prevented through coordinated cleanup sequencing

 The complete rendering process follows this optimized pipeline.

-1. VNode Resolution - Templates are converted to VNode objects
+1. HellaNode Resolution - Templates are converted to HellaNode objects

-2. Element Creation - Real DOM elements are created for each VNode
+2. Element Creation - Real DOM elements are created for each HellaNode

 3. Property Binding - Static properties are set directly, reactive properties create effects